manjamcmills/global_warming/README-manja.md

 ## Are Global Surface Temperatures Increasing?
 The data used for this analysis was extracted from the Food and Agriculture Orangization of the United Nations (FAO) as the file "data\Annual_Surface_Temperature_Change.csv".
 Data is separated by country and shows the mean temperature change with respect to a baseline climatology, corresponding to the period 1951–1980.
 The global mean surface air temperature for 1951-1980 period was about 14°C (57°F), with an uncertainty of several tenths of a degree.

+The Jupyter notebook file temperature.ipynb was then created to anlayze the data.
+The following steps were taken:
+* The original csv file "data/Annual_Surface_Temperature_Change.csv" was uploaded and turned into a DataFrame using Pandas.
+There were originally 227 rows (countries) and 71 columns (data).
+* The data was then cleaned and filtered so